 Vaginal exploration is mandatory in every peripartum, recumbent cow and may lead to discovery of a decomposing fetus.
 Damage to and infection of the wall of the vagina is common.
 Metritis and an associated toxemia can contribute to postpartum recumbency.

 Rectal exploration is essential for differential diagnosis.
-The degree of uterine involution should be appropriate to the number of days postpartum.
+The degree of uterine involution should be appropriate for the number of days postpartum.
 Ballottement of fluid in the organ or lack of tonicity should be noted.
 Unexpected anomalies may be palpated.
 Adhesions, lumps of necrotic fat, and enlargement or turgidity of the cervix or vaginal wall are all sequelae of a difficult birth.
-Hip dislocations and fractures of the pelvis may be palpated per rectum, particularly if an assistant vigorously manipulates the up limb of a cow in lateral recumbency.
-Movement of the head of the femur in the obturator foramen may also be detected in cattle with caudioventral hip dislocation.
-Craniodorsal dislocation of the hip or fracture of the femoral neck should be suspected if the affected limb appears shorter than the contralateral limb.
-Pelvic fractures can be associated with sciatic nerve paralysis, while hip dislocation may be associated with some degree of obturator nerve paralysis.
+Hip dislocations and fractures of the pelvis may be palpated per rectum, particularly if an assistant vigorously manipulates the upper limb of a cow in lateral recumbency.
+Movement of the head of the femur in the obturator foramen may also be detected in cattle with caudoventral hip dislocation.
+Craniodorsal dislocation of the hip, the most common direction for hip dislocation, or fracture of the femoral neck or proximal femur should be suspected if the affected limb appears shorter than the contralateral limb.
+Pelvic fractures can be associated with sciatic nerve paralysis, whereas hip dislocation may be associated with some degree of obturator nerve paralysis.
 If either condition is suspected, the sensory state of the limbs should be evaluated by judicious and humane application of an electric prod to the distal limb.
 Involuntary sternal recumbency may be associated with lymphosarcoma of the spinal canal, vertebral abscesses, or bizarre traumatic injuries.

 Mammary gland examination should always be performed on recumbent cows.
 A toxic infection of the udder with an organism such as Escherichia coli can be a primary cause of recumbency.
 However, such an infection may be precipitated by the recumbency, especially if the udder is engorged and remains unmilked.

 Blood samples are not usually taken when treating routine cases of hypocalcemia.
-However, hypocalcemia, hypophosphatemia, and hypokalemia should be assumed to be present in all recumbent cattle, and determination of the biochemical status of cattle unresponsive to calcium therapy is frequently helpful in guiding treatment and prognosis.
-Hypokalemia and hypophosphatemia are commonly quoted causes of creeper cows (cows that are able to crawl but unable to stand).
-Alert downer cows may show normal serum calcium, potassium, magnesium, and phosphorus concentrations.
-Downer cows have increased serum CK, AST, and LDH; cows that fail to recover have higher serum AST and CK activities than cows that do recover.
-Elevated serum CK activity is a specific indicator of muscle damage; however, CK activity peaks shortly after the start of muscle damage and declines noticeably within 4 hr.
+However, hypocalcemia, hypophosphatemia, and hypokalemia should be assumed to be present in all recumbent cattle, and determination of the biochemical status of cattle unresponsive to calcium therapy frequently helps guide treatment and prognosis.
+Hypokalemia and hypophosphatemia are commonly quoted causes of creeper cows (cows able to crawl but unable to stand).
+Alert downer cows may have normal serum concentrations of calcium, potassium, magnesium, and phosphorus.
+Downer cows have increased serum CK, AST, and LDH; cows that do not recover have higher serum AST and CK activities than cows that do recover.
+Increased serum CK activity is a specific indicator of muscle damage; however, CK activity peaks shortly after the start of muscle damage and declines noticeably within 4 hr.
+For this reason, increased serum AST activity is the best prognostic indicator in recumbent cattle, with higher AST activities indicating a poorer prognosis.
 In cattle with severe muscle damage, the urine may contain myoglobin as well as higher than normal concentrations of protein.
 The age and mean serum concentrations of phosphorus, magnesium, sodium, bilirubin, glucose, and urea are not significantly different between recovering and nonrecovering cows.